mukul79/text_to_hw/README.md

---This is quite good web app if you wanted to convert any text into hnadwritten pdf -----
+--This web app is quite good web app if you want to convert any text into handwritten pdf file -----

 METHOD1
 Clone this repository and run the app.py file by using command: